HAVE YOU RECENTLY BEEN IN AN AUTO ACCIDENT?

 yenchiropractic@gmail.com

-Following a motor vehicle accident, allow at least 1 hour for your appointment to complete the new patient intake and physical exam.
-Items to bring in for the first-time office visit:
+III.
+Following a motor vehicle accident, items to bring in for the first-time office visit:

 1. Photo ID.